Lynn M. Phillips

 The girls report: What we know and need to know about growing up female.
 New York: The National Council for Research on Women, 2000.

-Works in progress: I am currently finishing a documentary film with the Media Education Foundation based on my book, Flirting with Danger (expected release is Summer 2012).
+I have recently completed a documentary film with the Media Education Foundation based on my book, Flirting with Danger.
 In collaboration with Sut Jhally, I am also conducting a study of college students' views on "hooking up" and "friends with benefits" and working on a documentary film project on this topic.
-I recently developed the Department of Communication's new Peer Advising Program and am now at work on a theoretical piece on the roles of whole student advising in the cultivation of intellectual community.
+I direct the Department of Communication's Undergraduate Advising Program and am now at work on a theoretical piece on the roles of whole student advising in the cultivation of intellectual community.